D&D Naming Conventions by Race: Complete Reference Guide

 Merric Goodbarrel

 Merric uses the cheerful, bouncy double consonant pattern that defines halfling given names.
-Goodbarrel follows the [Positive Adjective]+[Domestic Object] surname convention, reflecting halfling culture's emphasis on hearth, home, and the simple pleasures of a well-stocked pantry.
+Goodbarrel follows the [Positive Adjective]+[Domestic Object] surname convention, pointing to halfling culture's emphasis on hearth, home, and the simple pleasures of a well-stocked pantry.

 Lidda Tealeaf